-When Coil left, after a brief detour home, I went to my new place.
+When Coil left I went to my new place after making a brief detour home.
 I’d briefly scouted the safehouses the week prior and had seen O-3.
 It was the biggest and right next to the boardwalk.
 In retrospect I should have just went there when Kaleb and I were being chased by shifters, but in the panic and ensuing getaway it had slipped my mind, which kind of defeated the purpose of a safe house.

 Then Kaleb called me.

 “Hey… I just wanted to know if you were available to… eh… talk?”

 “Sure.
 I’m not far from the boardwalk, want to meet where I first met Lisa?”
 I wasn’t sure why I didn’t just say Land’s End, maybe I was paranoid someone was listening.

 Land’s end was less than three minutes away from my location but I still left.
 I was hungry so I stopped at a small upscale pizza shop on the boardwalk.
 You could always get weird pizzas in Emerald City, even the lower establishment served such oddities as chicken avocado or goat cheese and figs pizza.
 My favorite was the Egg-Spinach one.
 I got small pie and left the place only a few minutes before the rendezvous time.
 I arrived first, so I sat down and began chomping down on the food.

 “Damn that looks good.”
 Kaleb said when he finally arrived.

 I handed him some and he began eating alongside me.
 We stayed silent for a minute, just eating and watching the last ray of sunlight over the sea.